 1.1.1 The scope of this Acceptable Solution is restricted to risk group SH.
-This covers buildings where people sleep including multi-unit residential with some restrictions on height.
+This covers buildings where people sleep including multi-unit residential with some restrictions on height and outbuildings (as described in Clause A1 8.0 of NZBC up to a maximum floor area of 100 m2).